ElvisResearchGroup/L42/README.md

 4 tests
 5 .. n plus all the plugins

+Dependencies should be sorted by just importing without giving any extra settings.
 If you have any problem of dependencies, you can manually set up dependences in the class paths.
 2,3 and 5..n depends from 1.
 Tests(4) depends from everyone else.
 Additionally, main and tests depends from antlr.jar and main depends from lombock.jar.